rikai/OpenYourMouth/VeganRecipes/KidneyBeanBurger.md

 ## Instructions

-1. Cut the onion into small pieces and fry them in a pen till they are translucent.
+1. Cut the onion into small pieces and fry them in a pan till they are translucent.
 2. Put the kidney beans along with the garlic(pressed), the onion, the carrot(grated) and all the other ingredients in a bowl.
 3. Squash the mass using either a masher or a blender.
 It is good to have a few larger pieces remaining.